willbaker29/Printer/README.md

 using cura as a slicer, there is a slicer configuration file for PLA

 if you want a 3d cad program, fusion 360 is perfect. the hobbyist licence is free.

+Todo:

+print enclosure for motherboard.

+print enclosure for pi

+power pi directly from mainboard

+led lights (wiring already in place)